craftamap/pluploader/README.md

 ### Safe Mode

-Pluploader also supports disabling or enabling all apps using Safe Mode.
+pluploader also supports disabling or enabling all apps using Safe Mode.

 To retrieve the status if safe-mode is enabled at the moment, use
 ```